deeprest/sagaGitlabMirror/DevLog.md

-+ FIXED [use gen safe zone] generation does not destroy entities spawned at runtime.
+FIXED camera zone soft lock when using door on dr cain chamber FIXED [use gen safe zone] generation does not destroy entities spawned at runtime.
 Should it?
 Showing off generation in a build is nice, but if it means implementing features never seen in the game, is it worth it?

-+ FIXED mushy on lift. consider the velocity of the object being collided-with.
+FIXED mushy on lift. consider the velocity of the object being collided-with.
 [CarryObject]

-+ NOFIX: high offset off angled floor.
+NOFIX: high offset off angled floor.
 This is a known cosmetic problem, addressed with the "multi_sample" code in UpdateCollision(), not in use.
 FIXED long slide clipping. collision should reduce velocity, not only position.

 Chose to use no 2d physics (except for bouncygrenade).